 Do you have elderly parents who could use a little encouragement when it comes to staying active and engaged?
 Here are five pieces of sage advice to help get them out, about and enjoying life.

 Encourage them to lend a helping hand: Volunteer opportunities, depending on your parent’s skills and mobility, are a great way for them to stay active and engaged.
-Libraries, schools, museums, hospitals, soup kitchens, and animal shelters are just a few organizations that are always in need of volunteers.
+While opportunities may look a little different due to the pandemic, there may be causes that still need help.

 Volunteering also could help your parents feel connected to the community.
 And in turn, this feeling of value brings many mental and physical benefits.

-Give them the resources to stay occupied while at home: Many elderly people spend all day alone in a silent house, without company or entertainment.
+Give them the resources to stay occupied while at home: Many elderly people spend all day alone in their homes without company or entertainment.
 While you might not always be with your parents during the day, you can help keep them occupied with activities such as audiobooks, CDs, radio shows, puzzles, hobbies, and anything else you think they might enjoy during the times you are not there.

 Keep them moving: Local park districts and senior centers offer exercise groups tailored to older adults.
 These classes, group walks, and special outings encourage daily exercise.
 And, they not only provide physical activity but also foster friendships.